-If there is no reply from the parents/carers a text message will be sent and if there is no response to this text message a letter will be sent at the end of the first day of absence.
+If there is no reply from the parents/carers a text message will be sent and if there is no response to this text message then the absence will be unauthorised unless exceptional circumstances apply.
+Further days of absence will be followed up with daily phone calls/texts and/or emails.